ktorio/ktor-documentation/topics/Routing_in_Ktor.md

 }
 ```

-Independently of how we do the grouping, Ktor also allows us to have sub-routes.
+Independently of how we do the grouping, Ktor also allows us to have sub-routes as parameters to `route` functions.
 The following example shows us how to respond to incoming requests to `/order/shipment`:

 ```kotlin
 routing {